Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 The basic application is 10–15 drops of oil in a cup of water.
 Place the solution in a spray bottle and apply it to the affected areas.

-However, be careful when using them, as some essential oils can also repel insects that are useful to a garden.
+However, be careful when using essential oils, as some can also repel insects that are useful to a garden.

 10. Peppermint

-This one is famous for its pleasant aroma and its ability to keep away certain critters such as the mealybug [1], beetles, flies, chiggers, caterpillars, and ants.
+This essential oil is popular for its pleasant aroma.
+It also has the ability to keep away certain critters, such as the mealybug [1], beetles, flies, chiggers, caterpillars, and ants.

 You can even use it to repel wasps, gnats, and rodents.